|» Button text and 'Save' button|

 To display the 'Save' button and edit the text, tick Display a 'Save' button.
 This will add a 'Save' button to every page of your survey, and the field to edit the button text will become available in the 'Button settings' tab.

 Unchecking this option will remove the 'Save' button from all pages of the survey.

 It's important to be aware of the impact these buttons will have upon your survey reporting, plus the impact of your respondents' use of them.

 The reporting area affected by these buttons will be a pie chart on the overview tab called 'Response summary'; this provides a breakdown of the responses your survey has received.

 The three separate response types are classed, and generated, as follows:

-- Partial: The survey has been started but not finished; a ‘partial’ response is registered by the respondent clicking either ‘Next’/’Back’ or ‘Save’ without submitting the survey.
-This means the survey needs to be longer than a page or have a ‘Save’ button to be capable of being registered as a ‘partial’ response.
-Additionally, partial response data can also be selected for inclusion in the 'Responses' and 'Charts' reporting tabs.
+The survey has been started but not finished; a ‘partial’ response is registered by the respondent clicking either ‘Next’/’Back’ or ‘Save’ on multi-page surveys without submitting the survey.
+Or if a user didn't Submit the survey after being shown and completing a captcha.
+Partial response data can also be selected for inclusion in the 'Responses' and 'Charts' reporting tabs.

 The use of these buttons is worth giving some thought to when designing your survey, as they can result in more accurate reporting on the state of your response types.